Energy Plus Scam Or A Way To Save Money???

 You can always call us to see if there is a 3 month plan in your area, which is still better than a variable plan that could go up after the first month.

-When I read the complaint, I could not help but wonder if this person did not sign up with a variable plan.
+When I read the complaint, I could not help but wonder if this person simply signed up on a variable rate without comprehending what that would mean.

 You can also comment on this post.